-What are the benefits of converting from a partnership to an LLP?
+The benefits of converting a partnership to an LLP

 LLPs combine some of the benefits associated with both regular partnerships and limited companies.
 They bring together the flexibility of the former and the financial protections of the latter.
 Advantages of moving from a partnership to an LLP include:

 - Limited liability – often the key reason to convert from a partnership to an LLP is to gain limited liability.
 Partnerships do not afford any protection from being pursued in respect of bad debts and other liabilities.
 However, members of an LLP will generally be insulated from liabilities in the same way as company shareholders.